jahink17/MutTranscript/README.md

 browseVignettes("<PackageName>")
 ```

+The package contains 5 functions: 1. loadVcf() 2. annotateVcf() 3.
+binnedByDistancePlotV2() 4. binnedByDistancePlotSingleGene() 5.
+runBinnedPlotSingleGene()

 ## Contributions

 The functions were contributed by Jahin Kabir, with help from the
 packages cited below.
+LoadVcf() loads a VCF file from a given file path
+and makes sure the chromosome names are in the appropriate format for
+downstream analysis. annotateVcf() annotates the VCF file to identify
+coding mutations and returns their annotated information, such as amino
+acid change. binnedByDistancePlotV2() plots the distribution of mutation
+types along the normalized length of genes across all genes in the
+genome, and was written by Jahin Kabir with some assistance from GenAI
+for help with ggplot() functions. binnedByDistancePlotSingleGene() does
+the same thing for a single gene, and was modified from
+binnedByDistancePlotV2() by Jahin.

-Minimal help was used from GenAI, with the
+Minimal help was used from GenAI, with the `binnedByDistancePlot()`
-`binnedByDistancePlot()` function, to get help with binning the
+function, to get help with binning the mutations by distance.
+AI was
-mutations by distance.
-AI was also used to assist with building the
+also used to assist with building the Shiny app, and the code output
-Shiny app, and the code output from GenAI was modified by Jahin Kabir.
+from GenAI was modified by Jahin Kabir.

 ## References